 Is Now The Time?

-Momentive may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering Momentive, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 Although we have other favorites, we understand the arguments that Momentive is not a bad business.
 However, its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
 But on a positive note, its impressive gross margins are indicative of excellent business economics.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.